Automation: Arduino and NCE |

 In the demonstration I made, I use an infrared-reflective sensor to detect the position of the engine at a specific place on the track.

-I first used an LDR (light dependant resistor) for the task.
+I first used an LDR (light dependent resistor) for the task.
 These are commonly found on grade-crossing circuits where 4 LDRs are located, 2 on each side of the grade crossing to detect the passing trains.
 The common issue with LDRs is calibration as their resistance varies not only with the passing of trains but also with ambient room illumination.

 Infrared sensors solve this by reacting to infrared light instead of a broader visible spectrum.
 A typical setup is to have a LED that emits infrared located on one side of the track and the infrared photodetector on the other side.
 This detects when an object cuts the infrared beam.